BhushanBadhe/welcome-react/Readme.md

 Why react is fast ?
 - Because of react fibre if any change is detected in virtual DOM it'll re-render that particular component.
 For more info - https://github.com/acdlite/react-fiber-architecture

+- Monolith Archietecture
+1. There is a single project consist of whole set of functionality provided by the project eg amazon is using monolith archietecture then it should have a project called amazon under that should contain various apps
+-- UI
+-- SMS
+-- SMTP
+-- API
+-- Auth
+-- DB

+- Microservice architecture
+In this arch we have different services for diff jobs like Backend service, UI Service, Auth Service, SMS Service, SMTP Services, DB Services all this services forms a big app.
+This is known as separation of concern.